-Support and equal opportunities for students with a disability, long-term illness or mental health condition, and primary carers of individuals with a disability.
+Additional support is available to ensure equal opportunities for students with a disability, long-term illness or mental health condition, and primary carers of individuals with a disability.

 The Equitable Learning Services team (ELS team) supports and creates equal opportunities for students with a disability, long-term illness and/or mental health condition.
 We also support primary carers.

-The ELS team ensure that students are included in all aspects of university life and we value students’ input to continuously improve our services.
+We ensure that students are included in all aspects of university life and we value students’ input to continuously improve our services.

 The ELS team have been super helpful in putting together my Equitable Learning Plan, sharing it with the relevant teachers, and continually assisting me during assignments to ensure that I can do my best.